salemove/developer/_includes/operator_api.md

     GET /operators

-Fetches an operator that the manager can administer.
-The manager needs to have access to the site to be able to fetch an operator from there.
+Fetches an operator that the manager can manage and configure.
+The manager needs to have access to the site in order to fetch the site's operators.

 + Response 200 (application/json)